JellyGreen/Public-Hubitat-Code/README.md

 v1.2 (29 December 2022)
 Implements a Child Lock toggle in the deveice driver

-v1.6 (4 January 2022)
+v1.6 (4 January 2022) & v2.6 (February 2023)
 This implement most remaining features from the thermostat cluster (not scheduling ).

+This now works as a Thermostat so that it can be controlled directly with Thermostat scheduler

-Heatting Setpoint is set using the applicable thermostat cluster command with setting '01' for fast TRV reaction. (alternative obsolete code is included (but  'commented-out') in the driver
+Heating Setpoint is set using the applicable thermostat cluster command with setting '01' for fast TRV reaction. (alternative obsolete code is included (but  'commented-out') in the driver

 The following attributes as used - NOTE the valid ENUM values: